 All students must wear gym shoes with a non-marking sole at all times during PE, extra-curricular sport enrichment programs, and athletic contests.
-Students are not allowed to participate in gym activities in their stocking feet.
+Depending on the activity, students may not be allowed to participate in gym activities in their stocking feet.
 These measures ensure the safety of the students, as well as to keep the integrity of the gym floor.